 Depending on where you are with your company, you might want money quicker in order to address short-term needs or lucrative investment opportunities.

-Remember: You’re factoring because you want cash quickly.
+Remember that you’re factoring because you want cash quickly.
 So be sure to check to see how long the approval and funding process takes with each factoring service.

 Some invoice factoring companies specialize in specific industries.
 These can be lucrative as they know the proper procedures to obtain payment from your unpaid invoices.